AblionGE/puppet-openshift-origin-example/README.md

     rake dev:apply_site

 The file site.pp is the entry point of puppet (as we are not in a master-agent infrastructure) and everything in this file will be executed by puppet on the guest machine.

-During the installation, SELinux will be installed and set to 'permissive' mode (it requires a reboot of the machine).
-As the machine will not mount the sync folder after the reboot you will have to run the following command the reboot manually and mount the sync folder :

-    rake dev:reload
+After the installation of SELinux, the guest machine will reboot because of SELinux.

-When the machine is up, you need again to run
+When the machine is up, you need to run again

     rake dev:apply_site

 It will continue the installation.
 At the end, you have an operational Openshift Origin Installation.

+If you have some problems to run puppet after the reboot ('cannot fin site.pp' for example), it is because the shared folders were not mount automatically.
+If so, you just need to reload the guest machine via vagrant with the command :

+    rake dev:reload

 # How to use it